Rajasri-kolli/Text-Analytics/README.md

 These files need to be added, commited and then pushed into git.
 The following code is followed:

-git add file-name
+git add file-name;
-git commit -m "Message to be displayed in git" git push origin master
+git commit -m "Message to be displayed in git";
+git push origin master